Red Lake (Romania): Lake formation

 Although the Red Lake is a young formation, the conditions and time of the lake formation are very much discussed.
 During the forming, the lake area was a hardly accessible area, economically unexplored.
 According to Franz Herbich, the Red Lake was formed in 1838.
 This is also justified by the earthquake of January 23, 1838, which was repeated in February and could have caused a landslide.
 Another year of forming is 1837, which can be argued by very violent storms and heavy rains.
 About this period writes Ditrói Puskás Ferenc in his work, "The History of Borsec".
 It is essential that the lake was formed by moving the clay mass deposited during the last ice age on the north-western slope of Mount Ghilcoș.

 Soon after the valley had been closed, the fir forest was flooded, and the trees were petrified, giving a rare peculiarity to the whole landscape.
 In the first years of forming, the lake has expanded further - about a kilometer higher in the valley of the stream, but over time the natural dam eroded, the water level stabilizing at the current level.

 Tourism

-The surroundings of the lake have a pleasant microclimate, particularly beneficial for the treatment of physical and mental exhaustion, insomnia, neurasthenia.
+The surroundings of the lake have a pleasant microclimate.
 The average multiannual temperature is 8 C, above the 6 C average of the intramontane depressions.
 The valley is virtually free of winds, very clean air rich in natural aerosols, scenic surroundings provide excellent conditions for those who are seeking for sources of rapid regeneration naturally.
 Since the 1900s, it has been the recreational spa tourism that has brought development to the tourist services of this area.